The Lode Project

 Who is CoinPayments?

-CoinPayments is a global cryptocurrency payment platform that accepts over 65 altcoins at a flat transaction fee of 0.50%.
+CoinPayments is the first and largest payment processor for cryptocurrencies.
+It is a global cryptocurrency payment platform that accepts over 1,685 altcoins at a flat transaction fee of 0.50%.
 This payment platform caters to merchants or anyone who sells products or services online.
-CoinPayments is the first and largest payment processor of over 65 cryptocurrencies.
 The platform is used by 234,500+ vendors across 182 different countries.
-It’s popular among businesses who want to accept cryptocurrencies, but don’t want to go through the process of individually accepting each currency.
-Coinpayments provides the LODE Community with transferability and complimentary enabling services.
+It is popular among businesses who want to accept cryptocurrencies, but don’t want to go through the process of individually accepting each currency.

-If you have questions regarding specific wallets, please join our telegram channel for more information, on this as it becomes available.
+If you have questions regarding specific wallets, please join our Community Telegram Group or e-mail email@example.com for more information.

-LODE Tokens represent your contribution to the monetary mass and, if held, generate micro-payouts in the form of AGX Pay.
+LODE Tokens represent your contribution to the monetary mass and, when held/frozen on hyperledger, generate rewards holders..
+The rewards — referred to as AGX Micro-payouts — are paid out 7 times a year and come in the form of AGX Coins.

 How can I exchange my LODE Tokens and AGX Coins?